 Intrinsic observers face all kinds of paradoxical self-referential situations.
-These have been known both informally as puzzling amusement and artistic perplexity, as well as a formalized scientifically valuable resource.
-The {\em liar paradox}, for instance, is already mentioned in the Bible's Epistle to Titus, 1:12 stating that, ``one of Crete's own prophets has said it: `Cretans are always liars, evil brutes, lazy gluttons.'
+These have been expressed informally as puzzling amusement and artistic perplexity, and as a formalized, scientifically valuable resource.
+The {\em liar paradox}, for instance, is already mentioned in the Bible's Epistle to Titus 1:12, stating that ``one of Crete's own prophets has said it: `Cretans are always liars, evil brutes, lazy gluttons.'
 He has surely told the truth.''
-In what follows, paradoxical self-referentiality will be applied to argue against the solvability of the general induction problem, as well as for a pandemonium of undecidabilities related to physical systems and their behaviors.
-All of them are based on intrinsic observers embedded in the system they observe.
+In what follows, paradoxical self-referentiality will be applied to argue against the solvability of the general induction problem as well as for a pandemonium of undecidabilities related to physical systems and their behaviors.
+All are based on intrinsic observers embedded in the systems they observe.

-It is not totally unreasonable to speculate that the limits of ``intrinsic self-expression'' seems to be what G\"odel himself considered the gist of his incompleteness theorems.
-In a reply to a letter by Burks (reprinted in Ref.~\cite[p.
-55]{v-neumann-66}; see also Ref.~\cite[p.554]{fef-84}), G\"odel states, \begin{quote} {\em ``$\ldots$ that a complete epistemological description of a language $A$ cannot be given in the same language $A$, because the concept of truth of sentences of $A$ cannot be defined in $A$.
-It is this theorem which is the true reason for the existence of undecidable propositions in the formal systems containing arithmetic.''} \end{quote}
+It is not totally unreasonable to speculate that the limits of intrinsic self-expression seems to be what G\"odel himself considered the gist of his incompleteness theorems.
+In a reply to a letter by Burks [reprinted in \citet[55]{v-neumann-66}; see also \citet[554]{fef-84}], G\"odel states: \begin{quote} { that a complete epistemological description of a language $A$ cannot be given in the same language $A$, because the concept of truth of sentences of $A$ cannot be defined in $A$.
+It is this theorem which is the true reason for the existence of undecidable propositions in the formal systems containing arithmetic. } \end{quote}